foxFakeL/MiniCPM-V-CookBook/quantization/bnb/minicpm-v4_5_bnb_quantize.md

 After quantization, you should see output similar to:

 ```
-Output after quantization: The image features an Airbus A380-800 aircraft belonging to Hainan Airlines.
-The airplane is captured in mid-flight against a clear blue sky, showcasing its impressive size and design.
-The livery of the plane includes distinctive markings such as the red logo on the tail fin and Chinese characters along the fuselage.
-This particular model is known for being one of the largest passenger airliners globally due to its four powerful engines and double-deck configuration.
+Output after quantization: The image depicts an Airbus A380-800 aircraft in mid-flight against a clear blue sky.
+The airplane is predominantly white with a distinctive blue tail fin featuring a red and white logo.
+The fuselage has the text "Airbus A380-800" written on it, and there are Chinese characters along the side of the aircraft.
+The landing gear is partially extended, indicating that the plane is either taking off or preparing to land.
+The engines are visible under the wings, and the overall design showcases the large size and advanced engineering of the Airbus A380 model.
-Inference time after quantization: 6.637855052947998
+Inference time after quantization: 9.316158771514893
-GPU memory usage after quantization: 4.35GB
+GPU memory usage after quantization: 18.97GB
 ```

 The quantized model will be saved in the directory specified by `save_path` and can be used for further fine-tuning or inference.